Request a special dispensation to consult and/or reproduce archives

 Documents in question

-The term of protection is:
+The protection period is:

 - 50 years from the date of the most recent document in the file to be deposited at the public archives: